 - With patience and consistency, you will end up with this burning fire inside yourself that is ready to tackle larger logs, and trees!!

 This is a personal journey that lasts a lifetime and every single person is a work in progress.
-There will be stormy nights that batter your fire down, but don’t get discouraged – the sun will return.

 With technology on the rise and devices at our fingertips, it is harder than ever to stay in the moment.
 To tackle this, I looked for the low hanging fruit.
 What pulls me out of the moment the most?
 My phone.
 Most of us use this device to be more efficient, cut down on office time, and stay connected to friends and family, so it’s arguably a necessary evil… but not all of it is necessary.

 This New Year I am removing unnecessary apps that I seem to open out of habit, such as social media.
 I think social media is a great way to stay in contact with friends, but often times I end up randomly scrolling through for no real reason, which pulls me from the moment.
 I don’t plan on this to be a forever change bur I do want to take a break for a while and limit my usage on my return.

 With all this new free time (from not staring at my phone) I am learning to meditate.
 Myself and a few friends challenged ourselves with 10 minutes of meditation a day for 30 days.
 I tell you, with our minds spinning a million miles a minute, it sure feels wonderful to stop for a moment and just focus on your breath (this habit might have to become permanent).

 As a trainer in a gym nutrition comes up all the time, and I always start with the simple one….
 WATER!!!
 Again, low hanging fruit.

 They say 75 percent of Americans are dehydrated which is linked to fatigue, memory loss, feeling foggy, slower metabolism, kidney stones, the list goes on…